veerman/cam-viewer/README.md

 * Place index.php in the new directory
 * Visit your new directory in a web browser (eg. http://domain.com/camera_one/)
 * Click on an image to toggle group zoom in/out

+## Optional Setup
+### Schedule the deletion of images after 60 days
+* Copy the cronjobs file to server
+* Modify /home/www in cronjobs to be your web root path
+* On the command line, add this job to cron:
+** crontab cronjobs